 And then there's the beach.
 It's wide and open, with that fine-grained coquina white sand that toes find irresistible.
 Just about any beach activity you can think of is happening here - swimming, surfing, kiteboarding, sunbathing, and of course the classic beach "activity" of just stretching out and relaxing under the Florida sun.

 Does the idea of a home-away-from-home (but at the beach) appeal to you?
 Then you might enjoy staying at a condo rental.
 The Ocean Gallery offers one- and two-bedroom units just steps from the water, with full kitchens, cable TV, laundry facilities and barbecue grills - in short, all the amenities of home - and then a few extras you may not have at home, like an indoor and an outdoor pool, a sauna and spa, a game room, and clay tennis courts.

 The Guy Harvey Resort is a beachfront hotel that has something for the whole family.
 The views are magnificent, the pool is delightful, the service is outstanding, and everyone staying there seems to share the same goal - having fun.
 There's a restaurant on site for breakfast and dinner, and some of the rooms allow pets.

 S.R.
 16 & I-95

 Do you love to shop?
 Do you love finding huge savings on brand-name merchandise even more?
-Then you’ll love this area, with lodging choices close to the St. Augustine Outlet Malls.
+Then you'll love this area, with lodging choices close to the St. Augustine Premium Outlets.

-Just across the street from the Premium Outlets is the Best Western Plus, newly renovated in 2018.
+Just across the street from the Premium Outlets is the Best Western Plus.
 Their spacious guest rooms give you plenty of room to unwind from your hard day of shopping, and you can post snaps of what you bought that day and plan your itinerary for the next day with the complimentary WiFi Internet access.

 The Comfort Inn & Suites is just off the exit ramp of I-95 north - about as convenient for busy travelers as you can get.
 Here you can enjoy all the amenities you require and the exceptional customer service that the hotel is known for.
 There's plenty of free parking, free breakfast with hot waffles each morning, free wireless, and a free weekday newspaper.